paul-oriama/Streamlining-Auto-Vehicle-Pricing-through-MLOps/Readme.md

-# AzureML Pipeline for Used Car Price Prediction
+# AzureML Pipeline for luxury and non-luxury vehicles Price Prediction

-This repository contains an end-to-end Machine Learning Operations (MLOps) pipeline designed to automate the preparation, training, and deployment of a machine learning model for predicting used car prices.
+This repository contains an end-to-end Machine Learning Operations (MLOps) pipeline designed to automate the preparation, training, and deployment of a machine learning model for predicting luxury and non-luxury vehicles prices.
 The solution uses Microsoft Azure Machine Learning services, with full integration of CI/CD principles and model management through MLflow.

 ## Table of Contents